 Carrie oversees all fundraising activities for Free Press and the Free Press Action Fund.
 Before joining Free Press, Carrie served for more than eight years as founding co-director of the Women's Rights Network, a human rights organization working to end violence against women, and for three years on the development team at Amherst College.
-She currently serves on the board of Safe Passage, which serves survivors of domestic violence.
+She's a member of the board of Safe Passage, which serves survivors of domestic violence.
 Carrie earned a B.A. in anthropology from Amherst College and a J.D. from Harvard Law School.
 Outside of work she can be found experimenting in the kitchen, hiking mountain trails, drinking chai, devouring fiction — and driving carpools.